StarStaX - Version 0.60

 Usage & Tutorials

 StarStaX has been designed to be easy-to-use without a steep learning curve.
-To get started quickly, take a look at this tutorial.
+To get started quickly, take a look at this tutorial and the help browser included in StarStaX.
 There are tooltips available for most of the options and features of StarStaX.
 Just hover the mouse pointer over user interface elements of StarStaX to get a quick explanation of the underlying features and options.

 Here is a quick overview of general usage: